kylerbrown/bark/docs/README.md

 By emphasizing filesystem directories, plain text files and a common binary array format, Bark makes it easy to use both large external projects and simple command-line utilities.

-Bark's [small specification](specification.md) and Python implementation are easy to use in custom tools.
+Bark's [small specification](../specification.md) and Python implementation are easy to use in custom tools.

 These tools can be chained together using GNU Make to build data pipelines.

 ## Why use Bark?

-Bark takes the architecture of ARF and replaces HDF5 with common data storage formats, the advantages of this approach are:
+Inspired by ARF, Bark uses a hierarchy of common data storage formats.
+The advantages of this approach are:

 - Use standard Unix tools to explore your data (cd, ls, grep, find, mv)
 - Build robust data processing pipelines with shell scripting or